What to Know About Climate-Controlled Storage

 Both the temperature and the humidity are vital when it comes to avoiding moisture in a storage unit.
 Humidity is the presence of water molecules in the air.
 In higher temperatures, more water can be held in the air.
-So higher temperatures can lead to increased humidity, this makes climate controls particularly useful in warmer parts of the country.
+Higher temperatures can lead to increased humidity, which makes climate controls particularly useful in warmer parts of the country.

 When the temperature and the humidity are kept within a stable range, the chances of moisture forming is significantly reduced.